TEA DANCE IN WORCESTER

 We’ve been out and about these past few months leading dance sessions and working with the Alzheimer’s Society on Dementia Friends information sessions for local schools.

-The project culminated with three open air Tea Dances - at Whitegates Care Home, The Grange and Longlands Care Farm.
+The project culminated with three open air Tea Dances - at Whitegates Care Home,

 There was music, dancing, tea, scones and lots of laughter.